csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Jenson Davour.md

 He sounds willing to represent [[Adrienne Spout|Adrienne]], but only in the event that it wouldn't put him in hot water with [[Julian Slater-Runehorn|Julian]].

 Introduced us to [[The Curator]], presumably at the Curator's request.
 Seemed anxious.
 Still, has some kind of relationship with [[The Collection]], and we are certainly not the first people he's put in touch with them.
+Uncharacteristcally serious in telling [[Adrienne Spout|Adrienne]] not to mention them .

+Got [[The Miscasts]] an audition to open for the [[Bellisime]]

 ### Notes